 To ensure that the Festival remains affordable to everyone, families and schools can access tickets through two of our programs:

 Good Neighbors Program: We share the magic of the festival with children and parents who otherwise would not be able to attend.
-Each year the Festival distributes performance tickets at no cost to low income families across Metro Vancouver.
+Each year the Festival distributes performance tickets at no cost to families with limited income from across Metro Vancouver.

 Adopt a Class: This program provides bus transportation and featured performance tickets for school groups from enhanced support schools across Metro Vancouver that would otherwise be unable to attend the Festival.